slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-06-template.md

 Here's what you should take away from this example:

  - You usually need to do quite a bit of preprocessing on your raw data in order to be able to feed it -- as tensors -- into a neural network.
+Encoding the words as BOW vectors is only the tip of the iceberg.
  - Stacks of dense layers with `ReLU` activations can solve a wide range of problems (including sentiment classification), and you'll likely use them frequently.
  - As they get better on their training data, neural networks eventually start